Seller's Disclosure: Avoid a $10,000 Mistake...

 This liability can cost you hundreds, thousands, or even tens of thousands of dollars!
 The good news is, the Seller's Disclosure Form is not mandatory.
 I strongly recommend you do not fill it out.
 Instead, let a professional home inspector detect any flaws.

 Got a question about repairs, damage, or liability?
-Please ask me, I'll be happy to help.
+Just ask me, I'll be happy to help.